How to Prepare Your Business this Holiday Season

-- Choose your decorations wisely.
-Some of them may be combustible.
-Things like paper, decorated trees and wreaths will increase the fire load in an area.
-Keep them away from heat or other ignition sources.
+- Choosing decorations wisely.
+Some decorations may be combustible.
+Paper, decorated trees and wreaths will increase the fire load in an area.
+Keep these and other similar decorations away from heat or other ignition sources.

-- Choose smart locations for any additional holiday displays and products.
-Be sure you are not covering up emergency exit signs, over-crowding aisle ways, or any place that would make it difficult to get out in an emergency situation.
+- Carefully selecting locations for any additional holiday displays and products.
+Be sure not to cover emergency exit signs, overcrowd aisles or clutter any place that would make it difficult to get out in an emergency.

 - Maintaining appropriate inventory levels.
 Avoid overcrowding backrooms and other storage areas.
 Remember that overstocking shelves could lead to merchandise falling onto staff or customers.

 Having the right insurance coverage in place can also make a difference to the bottom line if something goes wrong.
 A consultation with an insurance agent can help make sure a retailer’s coverage is up-to-date.
 It also can account for changes in inventory and new workers.